 Respect Furniture Clearances

 The worst thing you can do in a narrow space is trying to fit more furniture or choose pieces that are too big for the space.
-When planning your furniture layout, make sure there are two to three feet space to walk in thoroughfares.
+When planning your furniture layout, make sure there are two to three feet of space to walk in thoroughfares.
 For instance, in this kitchen by interior designer Jessica Helgerson, the island is extra narrow to make space for circulation.

 Create a Focal Point